 - Company Profiles, Product Portfolios and SWOT for Top Competitors

-TRAUMA DEVICES MARKET SHARE INSIGHT
+JAPAN TRAUMA DEVICES MARKET SHARE INSIGHT

 In 2018, DePuy Synthes remained the leading competitor in the total Japanese orthopedic trauma market.
 This can be attributed to their strong position in the majority of the market segments.
 Their most significant market share is in the plate and screw market, where they also continued to lead the segment.
 This is a result of their pioneering efforts in developing locking plate and screw systems, which the company first introduced in 2002.
 Additionally, the company promoted a switch to titanium over stainless steel systems, which is fueling its market growth.

 In 2018, Stryker held the second-leading position in the Japanese orthopedic trauma market, driven by their leading positions in the intramedullary nail market and intramedullary hip screw market and by holding almost half of the cannulated screw market share.
-The company’s revenue from their Trauma and Extremities business in the Asia-Pacific region generates up to $160 million annually, which is around 10% of global sales from the Trauma and Extremities segment.
+The company’s revenue from its Trauma and Extremities business in the Asia-Pacific region generates up to $160 million annually, which is around 10% of global sales from the Trauma and Extremities segment.

-In addition, this report analyzes many other competitors including: Zimmer Biomet, Smith & Nephew, Acumed, Meira Medical, Mizuho Medical, Wright Medical, Orthofix, Nipro, Aimedic MMT, Fixano, HOYA Technosurgical, Japan MDM, Kisco, Medical Engineering Systems, Robert Reid, Teijin Nakashima, and other domestic manufacturers.
+In addition, this report analyzes many other competitors including Zimmer Biomet, Smith & Nephew, Acumed, Meira Medical, Mizuho Medical, Wright Medical, Orthofix, Nipro, Aimedic MMT, Fixano, HOYA Technosurgical, Japan MDM, Kisco, Medical Engineering Systems, Robert Reid, Teijin Nakashima, and other domestic manufacturers.

 iData’s 9-Step Research MethodologyOur reports follow an in-depth 9-step methodology which focuses on the following research systems:

 - Original primary research that consists of the most up-to-date market data